McNullty/repl-workflow-demo/README.md

 Mount library is alternative to Stuarts Sierra Component library, but it is used by Luminus framework, is still deleoped and markets itself as more flexible.

-Documentation will be done using [lein-marginalia "0.9.0"]
+Documentation will be done using [lein-marginalia "0.9.0"] You can look for documentation here: https://gdeer81.github.io/marginalia/
 ## Usage

 FIXME